 - Store honey in proper containers.
-Air-tight, water safe stainless steel drums are recommended, but plastic containers are just fine.
+Air-tight, water safe stainless-steel drums are recommended, but plastic containers are just fine.

-- Store honey in a cool (50°-70°F), dry location.
+- Store honey in a cool (50°-70°F) and dry location.
 Storage temperatures above 70°F will compromise the quality and nutrients of the honey over time.
 Cooler temperatures, i.e., cold storage or refrigeration, will quickly crystallize honey and should be avoided.

 Bee Blanket Honey Warmers